batcholi/XenonCode/README.md

             - Built-in functions
             - Operators

-## Compiling to byte-code
-TODO

-## Parsing the byte-code
-TODO

 ## Runtime
 Upon powering up the virtual computer:
-- Execute the body of the Init() function
+- Execute the body of the init() function
 One clock cycle, executed 'frequency' times per second:
 - Execute the tick function
 - Execute all timer functions sequentially if their time is due